na-trium-144/falling-nikochan/README.md

     pnpm install
     ```
 * Common files (chart/)
-    * When you make any changes, you need to run tsc to re-compile them into js files so that they can be imported correctly in the frontend and backend:
-        ```sh
-        pnpm run t
-        ```
+    * Since ver14, it will be imported directly as typescript from frontend and backend.
+You don't need to run transpiler (`npm run t`).
 * Backend
     * Serves /api, /share, /og, and / (redirect).
     * Built with Hono, so it can be run with many runtimes.